Incorporating Neuro-Inspired Adaptability for Continual Learning in Artificial Intelligence: Result

 In general, each learner's expertise is directly modulated by its target distribution, where the proposed functional strategy can naturally serve this purpose.
-With the formulation of active forgetting, the target distribution $p(\theta \vert D_A, D_B, \beta) \propto p(D_B \vert \theta)\hat{p}(\theta \vert D_A, \beta)$ tends to be different for learners with different forgetting rates $\beta$, and vice versa (Fig.~\ref{Figure3}, b).
+With the formulation of active forgetting, the target distribution $p(\theta \vert D_A, D_B, \beta) \propto p(D_B \vert \theta)\hat{p}(\theta \vert D_A, \beta)$ tends to be different for learners with different forgetting rates $\beta$, and vice versa (Fig.~3b).
 Therefore, we implement the forgetting rates adaptively for these learners to coordinate their relationship.
 Since the target distribution also depends on $p(D_B\vert \theta)$, we further propose a supplementary modulation that constrains explicitly the differences in predictions between learners, corresponding to adjusting the learning rules for each new task.
-We refer to the $\gamma$MB-like architecture with these two modulations as Collaborative continual learners with Active Forgetting (CAF), and provide a formal definition in Method~\ref{method_mcl}, Eq.~\ref{eq:CAF_loss} with technical details.
+We refer to the $\gamma$MB-like architecture with these two modulations as Collaborative continual learners with Active Forgetting (CAF), and provide a formal definition in Methods Eq.~\eqref{eq:CAF_loss}.

-For multiple learners with the same network architecture and similar forms of learning objectives, the priority is to obtain adequate differentiation of their expertise.
-In this case, the forgetting rates serve to diversify these learners, similar to the neurological strategy of differentially decaying old memories in each compartment \cite{aso2016dopaminergic,handler2019distinct,mccurdy2021dopaminergic,berry2012dopamine,berry2018dopamine}.
+For multiple learners with identical network architectures and similar forms of learning objectives, the priority is to obtain adequate differentiation of their expertise.
+In this case, the forgetting rates serve to diversify these learners, similar to the neurological strategy of decaying old memories differentially in each compartment \cite{aso2016dopaminergic,handler2019distinct,mccurdy2021dopaminergic,berry2012dopamine,berry2018dopamine}.
 In practice, the differences of learners can also arise from their innate randomness, such as the use of dropout and different random initializations, leading to sub-optimal solutions with moderate performance.
 This potentially corresponds to the anatomical randomness of KCs receiving olfactory signals in \textit{Drosophila} \cite{chen2023ai,caron2013random,endo2020synthesis}.
 At this point, the modulations of forgetting rates and learning rules can provide finer adjustments, e.g., by constraining excessive differences.